InternetMaximalism/intmax2/client-sdk/README.md

     end
 ```

-## Strategy Engine - Core Innovation
+## Strategy Engine

-The Strategy Engine determines the optimal sequence of operations to maintain consistency between L1/L2 blockchain state and client-side state.
+The Strategy Engine determines the sequence to incorporate transactions, deposits, and withdrawals into the user state.
+It ensures that all operations are processed in a consistent order while maintaining the integrity of user balances.

 ### Strategy Components